wuertele/Drupal-Deployer/README.txt

 -- FAQ --

-Q: After upgrading to 5.x-1.2, admin_menu disappeared.
+Q: After upgrading to 5.x-2.x, admin_menu disappeared.
+Why?

+A: This should not happen.
+If it did, visit http://<yoursitename>/admin/build/menu to re-generate your menu cache.

+Q: After upgrading, admin_menu disappeared.
 Why?

 A: Prior to release 5.x-1.2, Drupal Administration Menu was output in a block.
    Since 5.x-1.2, it is output via hook_footer().
 Some custom themes may not